Protecting Your Digital Identity

-Every single way that you can digitally connect with another human being, hackers can use to try to steal information from you.
+Cybercriminals can use every single way that you digitally connect with another human being to try to steal information from you.
 Seriously, all of them.
 There is no way that you can communicate with another person on the internet that hackers can’t find a way to exploit.

-Another thing we talk about a lot is Phishing.
-We post about it.
-We write blogs about it.
-Because awareness is your greatest defense, we send out as many warnings as possible about it.
+Another thing I talk about a lot is Phishing.
+I post about it and write blogs about it because awareness is your greatest defense.
+For that reason, I send out as many warnings as possible about it.

 So here are a few things to look out for:

 - False vendors selling products too good to be true